Configure a Grid

 Grid creation continues only if all selected sites meet these qualifications.

 The Grid service creates the Grid and configures the mesh topology on each site.
-Then, The Grid service copies Global Entities between sites so they are identical on all sites.
+The Grid service then copies Global Entities between sites so they are identical on all sites.
 The most recent version of each entity is used (Last Write Wins).
-Less recent versions are overwritten during sync, and cannot be restored.
+Older versions are overwritten during sync, and cannot be restored.
+See How the Grid Syncs Global Entities.

 7. After initial sync the Grid table displays the member sites of the Grid and their current status.

-If you edited an existing Grid, sites you removed no longer appear in the table.
-The Global Entities synced by the Grid are not erased or rolled back.
-The most recent updates remain on these sites, but the Grid no longer updates them on these sites.
+If you removed sites from an existing Grid, those sites no longer appear in the table.
+The Global Entities synced by the Grid are not erased or rolled back, but the Grid no longer updates them on these sites.